-John Lucas Residence "Logie" c
+John Lucas Residence "Logie" c1920

-Lapstone Hotel built on "Logie" Site

-spectacular views over the lower Hawkesbury, the site would be ideal for a hotel and he registered a public company known as "Lapstone Inn Ltd" for which he was Managing Director.
+Lapstone Hotel built on "Logie" Site spectacular views over the lower Hawkesbury, the site would be ideal for a hotel and he registered a public company known as "Lapstone Inn Ltd" for which he was Managing Director.
 Construction of the Hotel commence in 1928, being built over the existing "Logie".
-The hotel commenced operation in January 1930 being well received, 57 modern rooms, grand ballroom, bar room, sweeping gardens, tennis courts, bowling green, majestic swimming pool and golf course.
+The hotel commenced operation

+Lapstone Hill Hotel 1948 in January 1930 being well received, 57